 The best way to begin an RPA program is to select a process that is manually intensive, structured, repetitive, requires minimal judgment, involves fewer systems and is located in a single geography end-to-end.
 The selected processes should be ranked in descending order of priority, based on the benefits and returns on investment that are expected to be gained by the business, and not just because they can be automated.

 There are three main phases of implementation, illustrated below.

 Selecting RPA software is part of the implementation process.
 Selection should take into account the objectives of the RPA strategy (e.g., effort saved, accuracy improved) and whether the software can accomplish these goals.
 It is also important to understand and compare features in the different software options to determine suitability for the selected process (e.g., the software’s ability to read documents of different formats and cater to variability of a process, such as invoices received in multiple layouts).
 Another consideration is the ability of the software to deliver on strategy objectives in the long term, such as the ability to scale up quickly to meet the demands of the business, as well as capabilities involving cognitive technology and AI.

 To assess the effectiveness of the RPA implementation, qualitative and quantitative measurements (key performance indicators, or KPIs) should be established by the implementation team and agreed upon by senior management.
 KPIs can include the length of time between submission and output, output accuracy, and number of cases closed within a predetermined time frame when compared to a human full-time employee.
 Processes that are switched to RPA should be measured against these KPIs to gauge success and reveal any shortcomings of the automation.
 Finally, as with any change program, the essential elements for success include effective and robust project management, contingency planning, risk and change management, and communication.

 How Protiviti Can Help

-Protiviti helps organisations implement effective RPA programmes that meet their long-term strategic goals.
+Protiviti helps organizations implement effective RPA programs that meet their long-term strategic goals.
 Our services include: